 If you have incorrect information on your credit report or have been harassed by abusive debt collectors you many need to speak with a competent attorney who can help you.

-If you are a victim of abusive debt collectors or have had inaccurate information placed on your credit report, contact Hodges Trial Lawyers online or call us at (888) 539-3110 to set up a free consultation to discuss your options.
+If you are a victim of abusive debt collectors or have had inaccurate information placed on your credit report, contact Hodges Trial Lawyers online or call us at (888) 539-3110 to set up a consultation to discuss your options.
 From our offices in Huntsville and Athens, we assist clients throughout North Alabama, including the areas of Madison County, Limestone County, Marshall County, Jackson County, Morgan County, and Lauderdale County.